RevillWeb/rebel-router-examples/simple-example/README.md

 Now we have three pages (or views) we can set-up the router to display these pages depending on what URL the user goes to.

-Within the `index.js` file add the following code.
+Within the `index.js` file add the following code to import all the required modules and initiate the registerElement functions.

 ```javascript
 //The router